On the interaction of the Coxeter transformation and the rowmotion bijection: The Coxeter transformation and the rowmotion bijection for distributive lattices

 \section{The Coxeter transformation and the rowmotion bijection for distributive lattices}

 Let $P$ denote a finite poset and $L$ the distributive lattice of order ideals of $P$.
 Let $S$ be an antichain of $P$ and $I(S)$ the order ideal whose maximal elements are given by $S$ and $M(S)$ the order ideal whose minimal non-elements are given by $S$.
+Formally,

 The \emph{Hasse quiver} of a poset $P$ is the finite quiver with points $x \in P$ and an arrow $x \rightarrow y$ if $x$ covers $y$ (note that we use here the opposite convention compared to \cite{IM}).
 The \emph{incidence algebra} $kP$ of a poset $P$ over a field $k$ is defined as the quiver algebra $kQ/\mathcal I$ with $Q$ the Hasse quiver of $P$ and the relations $\mathcal I$ such that any two paths that start and end at the same points get identified.
-We multiply arrows in $Q$ as paths rather than as functions, i.e., if we write $p_x^y$ for the element of $kP$ corresponding to elements $x\leq y$, then for $x\leq y\leq z$, we have $p_x^yp_y^z=p_x^z$.
-Thus, right modules for $kP$ define representations of the Hasse quiver of $P$.

 The \emph{rowmotion bijection} $\rho$ for a distributive lattice $L$ given as the set of order ideals of a poset $P$ is defined as the permutation sending $I(S)$ to $M(S)$.
 As explained in the preliminaries, the rowmotion bijection is a special case of the more general grade bijection when viewing the incidence algebra of a distributive lattice as an Auslander regular algebra.
-We will denote by $P_{O}$ the indecomposable projective module in the incidence algebra $kL$ of a distributive lattice $L$ corresponding to the order ideal $O$ and $J_O:=\nu(P_O)$ (we use $J$ instead of $I$ for the indecomposable injectives in this section to avoid confusion with $I(S)$).
+We will denote by $P_{O}$ the indecomposable projective module in the incidence algebra $kL$ of a distributive lattice $L$ corresponding to the order ideal $O$ and $J_O:=\nu_A(P_O)$ (we use $J$ instead of $I$ for the indecomposable injectives in this section to avoid confusion with $I(S)$).
 When $A=kL$ is the incidence algebra of a distributive lattice, we set $R_A([P_{I(S)}])=[P_{M(S)}]$ motivated by the fact that the grade bijection gives a homological realisation of the rowmotion bijection as explained after Theorem \ref{graderowmotiontheorem}.
 We will use the following result, whose proof can be found in \cite[Theorem 3.2]{IM} and where one can also find a description of the differentials.
 See also \cite[Definition 2.3]{Y}, where this construction was anticipated, though restricted to a particular case. \begin{theorem} Let $L$ be a distributive lattice given as the set of order ideals of a poset $P$.
 Then a minimal projective resolution of the indecomposable injective module $J_{I(S)}$ for an antichain $S$ is given as follows in $kL$:

 \end{theorem}